 A recent study showed that it takes five days on average for patients with COVID-19 to show symptoms.
 The mild to severe respiratory illness has symptoms of fever, cough and shortness of breath.
 Severe complications have included pneumonia in both lungs.
 There is currently no specific antiviral treatment for COVID-19 nor is there a vaccine to prevent it.

 Older persons and those with underlying conditions and/or a compromised immune system are most at risk.

 According to the CDPH, the virus is thought to spread mainly from person-to-person between people who are in close contact with one another (within about 6 feet).
 This occurs through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

-What can you do to protect yourself against COVID-19?
+How can you protect yourself against COVID-19?

 Watch this video from the World Health Organization: